cmalonzo/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -EnableAzureADB2BIntegration

-Enables OneDrive and SharePoint integration with Microsoft Entra B2B.
-For more information, see [SharePoint and OneDrive integration with Microsoft Entra B2B](/sharepoint/sharepoint-azureb2b-integration).
+Enables the preview for OneDrive and SharePoint integration with Azure AD B2B.
+For more information see <http://aka.ms/spo-b2b-integration>

 PARAMVALUE: $true | $false